Last Updated on: 29th May 2023, 10:13 am

 So, while deciding at what temperature to smoke your brisket, you also need to keep in mind the fat content.

-when deciding best temperature for development f bark, you need to keep in mind that the brisket will absorb less smoke as the time passes. so you need a high enough temperature to get bark along with a smokey flavor. here is a detailed guide on when does brisket stops absorbing smoke.
+when deciding best temperature for development f bark, you need to keep in mind that the brisket will absorb less smoke as the time passes. so you need a high enough temperature to get bark along with a smokey flavor.

 You should make sure to allow the fat to render completely, and then you can increase the temperature to develop the bark.